 Unlike American Express, neither Visa nor Mastercard are in the charge of issuing or distributing their own debit and credit cards.
 Instead, both companies license card issuing rights and provide the technology for banks to process credit card payments made between customers and merchants.

-This means a Visa credit card which as been issued by Bank of America may have quite different interest rates or payment terms than a Visa card offered by Chase.
+This means a Visa credit card that has been issued by Bank of America may have quite different interest rates or payment terms than a Visa card offered by Chase.
 An Amex card, by comparison, is issued directly by American Express, which also decides annual fees and internet rates.

 Near universal acceptance worldwide